likit/gimme_protocols/README.md

 (*) _These packages are not required to run code in the Ipython notebook._

-###Data preprocessing
+###Data processing

 _Note: Preprocessing may take a long time.
+Some steps need to be run on a computer cluster.
 You can skip this step and use pre-preprocessed data to reproduce results in this notebook._

-Run **make preprocess** to preprocess transcripts and other required data to be used in this notebook.

-This step will take a while, so we recommend running it in Shell.

-In addition, each step can be run separately with its own make command.
-For example, running **make clean-transcript** will only run Seqclean to clean transcripts.
+Then, clean and remove redundant transcripts by running

+    make preprocess

 Preprocessing includes the following steps: